 The design of light vessels or other major floating aids (see R1001 The IALA Maritime Buoyage System (MBS) [5] for distinction between major and minor floating aids)

-Cladding or renovation of historic lighthouse structures.
+Cladding, renovation or building conditioning of historic lighthouse structures

-Inspection or maintenance or AtoN.
-Extensive detail can be found on these topics in Guideline G1151 Maintenance of AtoN Structures [6].
+Inspection or maintenance of AtoN (except where relevant to sustainable whole life decisions – see section 8.2).
+Extensive detail can be found on these topics in Guideline G1151 Maintenance of AtoN Structures [6]

-Methods of determining functional AtoN light requirements such as colour, characteristic and visibility.
+Methods of determining specific photometric AtoN light requirements such as colour, flash characteristic and luminous intensity.
 Extensive guidance can be found in IALA documentation associated with Standard S1020 AtoN Design and Delivery [7].

 Radio navigation equipment siting and licensing requirements